NOALBS/control-obs-source/README.md

 # control-obs-source

-Control OBS sources or have a source show up for a certain amount.
+Control OBS sources or have a source show up for a certain amount of time.

 ## Build Prerequisities